 - Business Feature of the Year

 - Upcoming Journalist of the Year

-In addition to these entry-based categories the judging panel may also award an Outstanding Achievement Award, recognition which has been awarded on eight previous occasions only.
+In addition to these entry-based categories, the judging panel may also award an Outstanding Achievement Award.
+This recognition has only been awarded on eight occasions.

 Speaking at today’s launch, Professor Anthony Brabazon, Dean, UCD College of Business said:

 “Business journalism plays a crucial role in helping society gain a real understanding of the major financial and economic issues which shape our lives.
 With greater complexity in both national and international markets, the expertise needed to analyse and report with accuracy and clarity is increasingly important.
 It is fitting that as Ireland’s foremost international business school that we recognise and reward these standards of excellence.”